grpc/proposal/A57-xds-client-failure-mode-behavior.md

-As per the xDS spec, the SotW protocol variants do not provide any explicit mechanism for the server to indicate that that the client has subscribed a resource that does not exist.
+As per the xDS spec, the SotW protocol variants do not provide any explicit mechanism for the server to indicate that that the client has subscribed to a resource that does not exist.
 Therefore, when the client initially subscribes to a resource, the client is expected to assume that the resource does not exist if the server has not sent the resource within a [15-second